QUIQQER/page-transition/README.md

 Support
 -------

-If you have found an error or wish to make improvements, please send an e-mail to support@pcsg.de.
+If you found any flaws, have any wishes or suggestions you can send an email to [support@pcsg.de](mailto:support@pcsg.de) to inform us about your concerns.
+We will try to respond to your request and forward it to the responsible developer.

 Licence